Gábor Tamás Nagy

 Dr. Gábor Tamás Nagy (born 8 October 1960) is a Hungarian jurist and politician, who served as Mayor of Budavár (1st district of Budapest) from 1998 to 2019.
 Besides that he represented Budavár (Budapest Constituency I) in the National Assembly of Hungary from 1998 to 2014.
 He was also Member of Parliament from the Budapest Regional List of Fidesz between 1993 and 1994, when he replaced Gábor Fodor.

+In December 2021, he resigned his mandate in the General Assembly of Budapest and joined the Hungarian diplomatic service as Consul in Vilnius, Lithuania.
+Since 2025, he has been serving as Ambassador of Hungary to New Zealand.

 Biography

 He finished his secondary studies at Kölcsey Ferenc Secondary Grammar School in 1979.
 He graduated from the Faculty of Law at Eötvös Loránd University of Budapest in 1985, and obtained his diploma in sociology in 1986.
 He served his military service from 1988 to 1989.
 He was the scientific assistant of the Research and Organisation Analyst Institute of the Hungarian Academy of Sciences (MTA) from 1990 and he was a part-time lecturer at the legal sociology department of Eötvös Loránd University.